ampache/ampache/docs/API.md

   * 4710 Bad Request
   * 4742 Failed Access Check
 * get_indexes: 'playlist' now requires include=1 for xml calls if you want the tracks
+* stats: Removed back compat from older versions.
+Only 'type' is mandatory
+* Return empty objects when the request was correct but the results were empty
+* record_play: Require 100 (Admin) permission to record plays for other users

 ### Deprecated